 This post contains affiliate links.

 This article will quickly go over how a Power Wheels battery works and the difference between the 6 and 12v models.
-Next, we will provide detailed step-by-step instructions on converting your 6v Power Wheels to accommodate a 12v battery.
-Lastly, we will guide the reader on where to find all the supplies needed for performing the conversion at a quality price, so keep reading!
+Next, I will provide detailed step-by-step instructions on converting your 6v Power Wheels to accommodate a 12v battery.
+Lastly, I will guide the reader on where to find all the supplies needed for performing the conversion at a quality price, so keep reading!

 How a Power Wheels Battery Works